Ultimate guide: Transactional email explained (what, why and how)

 1. Align your emails with your brand voice and design.

-2. Use a recognizable email address.
+2. Use a recognizable email address and avoid using a non-reply email.

 5. Keep promotional emails separate, and send them from another server/platform if possible.

-7. Use clear calls-to-action.
+6. Use clear CTAs.

 Want to learn all 16 best practices?
 Read more about these methods, get tips and examples, and learn 8 more best practices for your transactional emails.